MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityEnergyDataModel/Account.md

 ---
 title: Account in Cloud for Sustainability energy data model
-description: Business that represents a customer or potential customer in the energy data model.
-The company is billed in business transactions.
+description: Business that represents a customer or potential customer.
+The company that is billed in business transactions.
-author: lsuresh
+author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: leeclontz
+ms.reviewer: deonhe
-ms.topic: reference
+ms.topic: article
-ms.date: 02/19/2025
+ms.date:2025
-ms.author: lsuresh
+ms.author: cdmditeam
 ---

-# Account details in Cloud for Sustainability energy data model (Account)
+# Account in Cloud for Sustainability energy data model

 Business that represents a customer or potential customer.
 The company that is billed in business transactions.